open-telemetry/opentelemetry-specification/specification/logs/api.md

 which use this API to bridge between existing logging libraries and the OpenTelemetry log data model.</b>

-The Logs Bridge API consist of these main components:
+The Logs API consist of these main components:

 * [LoggerProvider](#loggerprovider) is the entry point of the API.
 It provides access to `Logger`s.
 * [Logger](#logger) is responsible for emitting logs as